devlaam/Leucine/README.md

 changed, for JavaScript does not allow arguments at startup.

 ## Future
-This library will be a replacement for my other projects that use Akka at the moment.
-I will not try to copy Akka in any way, but changes in the design may still happen.
-I take feature requests as well, if motivated, and of course, bug reports.
+This library will be a replacement for my other projects that use Akka at the moment, so expect a steady grow for a while.
+But Leucine will not try to copy all of Akka or follow its conventions.
+Changes in the design may still happen, at least until release 1.0 is reached.
+Feature requests are welcome if motivated, and of course, bug reports.
 Please do not send a PR without consultation.